Why a PhD at MQAAAstro?

-The MQ Doctor of Philosophy (PhD) programme aims to train students to undertake research at the limits of our understanding of the Universe.
-During the course of their PhD, students will work with leading MQ astrophysicists to further our understanding of how galaxies formed and evolved over cosmic time, how our Galaxy was assembled, how planets and stars are formed out of interstellar gas and how stars die.
-At the conclusion of their studies, MQ PhD researchers will be world experts in their chosen area, and will have developed considerable skills in data analysis, theoretical modelling, and computer visualisation during their studies.
-The 3 year PhD and 4-5 year MRes/PhD programmes provide the skills required to become an independent researcher, with the ability to develop and undertake original research, and to communicate the relevance, significance and context of their work to others.
-The MQAAAstro focused PhD programme allows graduates to choose a diverse range of careers spanning from the classic academic pathway by moving to a post-doctoral appointment, to working in the broader Astronomy sector such as becoming a data scientist for the James Webb Space Telescope, to choosing a career in a related industry such as the Education industry (teacher, outreach officer) or the Information Technology Industry (IT person data scientist), to mention a few.
+The MQ Doctor of Philosophy (PhD) programme trains students to undertake research at the limits of our understanding of the Universe.
+During the course of their PhD, students work with leading MQ astrophysicists to further our understanding of how galaxies formed and evolved over cosmic time, how our Galaxy was assembled, how planets and stars are formed out of interstellar gas, and how stars die.
+At the conclusion of their studies, MQ PhD researchers are world experts in their chosen area, and have developed considerable skills in data analysis, theoretical modelling, and computer visualisation.
+The 3 year PhD and 4-5 year MRes+PhD programmes provide the skills required to become an independent researcher, with the ability to develop and undertake original research, and to communicate the relevance, significance and context of their work to others.
+The programme trains graduates for a diverse range of careers, e.g. post-doctoral research, observatory technical support, astronomy or industry data science, education (teaching, outreach), and IT.

-- Opportunity for observing trips to telescopes (e.g. Magellan in Chile and Keck in Hawaii).
+- Opportunity for observing trips to cutting-edge research telescopes (e.g. the European Southern Observatory's Very Large Telescope in Chile).

 - Links with innovative instrumentation engineers and astronomers at the Australian Astronomical Observatory and CSIRO Astronomy and Space Science